Rational homology and homotopy of high dimensional string links: Low codimensional high dimensional string links

 This section is devoted to Conjecture~\ref{con:low}.
 We explain here what supports this conjecture and why we think it is true.

 \begin{conj} The statement~\eqref{empi_emb_formula} of Corollary~\ref{empi_emb_coro} holds for any codimension $\codimlow$, and any non-negative degree $*\geq 0$. \end{conj}

 There are two things that support this conjecture.
-Firstly, it is true for $r=1$, which was recently shown by Fresse, Willwacher, and Turchin~\cite{fr_tur_wilw}.
+Firstly, it is true for $r=1$, which was recently shown by Fresse, Willwacher, and the second author~\cite[Remark~19]{fr_tur_wilw}.
 Secondly, Theorem~\ref{t:low} below shows that it is always true on the level of $\pi_0$.

-As for the case $r=1$, we expect two main ingredients in a possible proof of the conjecture: the relative Hopf formality of the little discs operads, which luckily holds in any codimension $\geq 2$~\cite{tur_wilw}, and certain delooping statement for $\emb$, which would say that $\emb$ is an iterated loop space of the derived mapping space between two algebraic objects described in terms of the little discs operads.
+As for the case $r=1$, we expect two main ingredients in a possible proof of the conjecture: the relative Hopf formality of the little discs operads, which luckily holds in any codimension $\geq 2$~\cite{tur_wilw}, and some delooping statement for $\emb$, which would say that $\emb$ is an iterated loop space of the derived mapping space between two algebraic objects described in terms of the little discs operads.
 Unfortunately, the problem of delooping in the case $r\geq 2$ appears to be much more difficult.
 An attempt for such delooping in the classical case of string links (all $m_i=1$) has been done in~\cite{dwyer_hess1}.
 It describes an interesting possible candidate of the delooping, but unfortunately, the paper has a mistake in the proof of its main result.

 \begin{thm} For $\codimlow$, $\pi_0\emb$, with the product induced by the concatenation of links, is a finitely generated abelian group.
 Moreover, one has

 \end{thm}

 One should mention that the fact that $\pi_i\emb$, $i>0$, are finitely generated abelian groups, easily follows from the embedding calculus, which is always applicable when codimension $>2$~\cite{good_klein,good_weiss99}.